-- Pupa:- After completion of all the skin molts, larvae turn into pupae after a month.
+Pupa: After completion of all the skin molts, larvae turns into pupae after a month.
 Pupae are waxy and white with folded antennae and legs.

-- Sprinkle cayenne pepper on the ant’s nest or near openings that they use to enter the home.
+- i) Sprinkle cayenne pepper on the ants nest or near openings that they use to enter the home.

-- Blend water with citrus peelings and spray in areas infested with the ants.
-A mixture of water and white vinegar can also be sprayed.
+- ii) Blend water with citrus peelings and spray in areas infested with the ants.
+A mixture of water and white vinegar can also be sprayed

-The pest control company is qualified and knows the most appropriate methods for eliminating ants.
+The pest control company is qualified and knows the most appropriate methods of eliminating ants.
 Homeowners are likely to apply ineffective control measures.

 As much as they are harmful, ants are also beneficial to humans, just as the earthworms are.
 Through their tunneling, the soil is well aerated.
 Some ant species feed on harmful pests that are detrimental to crops.
 When the tunnels get deep in the ground, ants make some chambers through which oxygen seeps into the ground, spreads in the tunnels and supply oxygen to the soil as well as plant roots.